palutz/palutz.github.io/README.md

-# My personal blog based on hakyll (Haskell Jekyll)
+# Palutz's blog (using Hakyll, the Haskell Jekyll)

 ## References